Artur-Niezgoda/LLM-Engineering/Web-page-summarizer/Readme.md

 Batch summarization of multiple URLs.
 Acknowledgements
 This project is based on the "YOUR FIRST LAB" exercise from an LLM engineering course by Edward Donner.
 The foundational concepts and initial goal were inspired by this lab.

----

-## 3. Suggested content for `Web-page-summarizer/requirements.txt`

-openai
-requests
-beautifulsoup4
-python-dotenv

-This structure will make your repository well-organized and easy for others (and your future self) to navigate and understand each project.